Experiment 5- Egg white veggie frittata

 Directions

 Preheat oven to 400 degrees.
 Season chicken with half the salt and pepper and place springs of fresh thyme and rosemary on top and in the cavity.
 Lay chicken on a roasting rack and place in the oven.
 Meanwhile, chop the carrots, bell peppers, fennel and celery into 2 inch pieces and combine in a large bowl with the remaining salt, pepper and olive oil.
 Toss to coat.
-After the chicken has roasted for approximately 45 minutes place the veggies in the roasting pan and return to the oven for another 35
+After the chicken has roasted for approximately 45 minutes place the veggies in the roasting pan and return to the oven for another 35 minutes stirring once.
+The chicken should register 160 degrees on a meat thermometer and the vegetables should be tender.
+Allow the chicken to rest for 10 minutes so that the juices redistribute and serve the chicken sliced on a bed of the vegetables.

 Experiment 4: Eggplant Pizza Casserole, courtesy of Ali from Live Laugh Eat.